zenparsing/esdown/README.md

-=== Overview ===
+## Overview ##

-es6now is an ES6 to ES3/5 compiler.
+**es6now** is an ES6 to ES3/5 compiler.
 It will translate some ECMAScript 6
 features, fairly accurately, for use in Node and browsers.
 The emphasis here is not on completeness.
 The goal is to take advantage of important ES6  features  while still  retaining  transparent debuggability,  using straightforward source transformations.

-=== Instructions ===
+## Instructions ##

-Copy build/es6now and build/es6now.js in your path and smoke it.
-Or, use
-npm:

-    you$ npm install -g es6now

-(You'll need Node.js 0.11 or later for async functions.)
+*You'll need Node.js 0.11 or later for async functions.*

+Install globally with NPM (you may need to `sudo` this):

+    npm install -g es6now

 Start a REPL by running it without any arguments:

-    you$ es6now
+    es6now

 Execute a module by adding a path:

-    you$ es6now main.js
+    es6now main.js

 Translate a module by using a hyphen:

-    you$ es6now - src/main.js build/es6now.js -b -r
+    es6now - src/main.js build/es6now.js -b -r

     --input, -i  (1)    The file to translate.
     --output, -o (2)    The file to write to.
 If not set, then the output